-As a condition of opening certain accounts, you agree that we may automatically issue you a Chase debit or ATM card.
-However, activating your card is not required to keep your account open.
-We may deactivate any temporary ATM card when you activate your debit card.
+As a condition of opening certain accounts, you agree that we may automatically issue you a Chase debit or ATM card (collectively "card" in this agreement).
+Activating your card is not required to keep your account open.
+We may reissue you a new card automatically before your current card expires; we will deactivate your old card when you activate your replacement card.
+Your Personal Identification Number (PIN) will remain the same.